shaanfye/mcp-mem0/README.md

 2. **`get_all_memories`**: Retrieve all stored memories for comprehensive context
 3. **`search_memories`**: Find relevant memories using semantic search

+All tools accept a `memory_type` parameter so you can keep separate collections for regular memories and notes.
+The default collection is `mem0_memories` and passing `memory_type="notes"` uses the `mem0_notes` collection.

 ## Prerequisites

 - Python 3.12+